Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 eth1-enabled: false
 ```

-Specify whether to connect to an Ethereum 1.0 chain.
+Specify whether to connect to an Ethereum 1.0 chain to load data.
 Defaults to `true`.

-Allows syncing to an existing network without running validators.

 If `false`, then provide an initial state using the [`--initial-state`](#initial-state) option, or
 start teku from an existing database using [`--data-path`](#data-path), which provides the initial
 state to work from.

+Must be `true` if you intend to run validators.

 ### eth1-endpoint